brianhigh/computing_bootcamp/R_RStudio_and_other.md

 ## Dataframe

 A Dataframe is a multi-dimensional structure of values, allowing multiple data types.
 It is implemented as a list.
+A dataframe is used like a database table to store and manipulate tabular data in rows ("observations") and columns ("variables").
+You can think of the columns as vectors, since the values in a column must be of the same type.

 ```r